kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 For example, an app that uses a feature in object-store-1 that is not provided in object-store-2, and the app now is tied to an object-store-2 endpoint.

 ### Assumptions
-1. _Brownfield_, meaning existing buckets, is not supported.
-Only **new** dynamic bucket provisioning is addressed by this proposal, thus there is no support for _best-match_ binding, like Kubernetes has for PVs <-> PVCs.
+1. There is no "_best match_" binding between a bucket claim and a bucket resource, even for brownfield use cases.
+Thus, pre-creating object bucket resources is _not_ necessary for brownfield.
 1. Apps need to be designed for object-store portability.
 Just like there can be portability issues when an app exploits specialized features of a file system, an app accessing buckets, where portability matters, must be designed for that purpose.